iamHrithikRaj/BlessBoks/README.md

  </p>

 # mew
-mew is a fast &amp; powerful universal package manager
+mew is a fast & powerful cli tool that help devs automate boring stuff.